The leading cause of death in children is motor vehicle accidents.

 In 2016, 723 children died as a result of a vehicle accident and more than 128,000 were injured.
 When you’re driving with your children you should always drive as safely as possible.

 Driving with kids can be a major distraction.
-To make sure you drive safely, keep reading to discover car accident prevention tips.
+To make sure you drive safely, keep reading to discover car accident prevention tips and consider retaking some driving lessons.

 1. Eliminate Distractions